- Carbon

 Carbon tax is to be paid by even less industry, whilst in the US the Chicago Climate Exchange is finally put out of our misery.. - What is Carbon Pollution

-Carbon pollution, what is it? - Carbon Tax Convoy of No Confidence on its way to Canberra
+Yep, its true, even good old little SpongeBob SquarePants is in on the act..
+See the video below.. - Carbon Tax Convoy of No Confidence on its way to Canberra

 Good video explaining what is really going on with Climate Change - Carbon Tax environmental train wreck